Electronic-Mango/rss-reader-telegram-bot/README.md

 Its path can be tweaked via configuration YAML.

 All conversation-style commands are persistent.
-This means, that their state should be preserved after bot has been restarted, you can just continue the conversation afterwards.
+This means, that their state should be preserved after bot has been restarted, you can just continue the conversation afterward.

 When deploying the bot via Docker I'd recommend changing the path to persistence pickled file into a mounted volume.
-Otherwise it will be stored directly in the container and it will be removed with it.
+Otherwise, it will be stored directly in the container, and it will be removed with it.

 ### Supplying RSS feed links

-Bot doesn't allow users to directly specify a RSS link to follow, instead it stores all available links in a YAML configuration file and allows users to pick one of types defined there.
+Bot doesn't allow users to directly specify an RSS link to follow, instead it stores all available links in a YAML configuration file and allows users to pick one of types defined there.

 This might not be the best approach, however it was most suitable for my use case, as it simplified the process of subscribing to RSS feeds.